Our sincere thanks to our funders:

 Plant genomics:

 We are interested in studying how turmeric plants respond to heat and salt stress.
-We are using next generation sequencing technique RNA-Seq to analyze gene expression in turmeric plants.
+We are using next next-generation sequencing technique, RNA-Seq, to analyze gene expression in turmeric plants.

 Collaborator: Dr. Rao Mentreddy.
 Alabama Agricultural and Mechanical University